 Typically, hosted VoIP solutions or Cloud PBX are adaptable both in scale and cost to keep pace with your business growth.
-But most premises-based has limited maximum system capacity.
-If you decide to go with an on-site PBX system, consider to purchase a larger appliance than is initially needed to accommodate your growth.
+But most premises-based have limited maximum system capacity.
+If you decide to go with an on-site PBX system, consider purchasing a larger appliance than is initially needed to accommodate your growth.

 In addition, regardless of the option you select, make sure it has the broadest possible integration.
 This will allow you to add or remove components as the need arises through software that ties together all on-site and cloud-based resources.